How Often Should You Floss?

 The bottom line

-Something is always better than nothing in terms of flossing.
+Something is always better than nothing when it come to flossing.
 And you can’t floss too often, according to Dr. Burhenne.

 If you’re willing to floss on weekends, or two days a week, it’s a start.
 Dr. Messina says that once most people start flossing regularly, even if not daily, it becomes muscle memory and an easy practice.